honeyyl/Project_2_CS350/research/background.md

-### Main Purposes and Characteristics of the Apache Superset:

-#### Purposes:

-- Data Exploration and Visualization: Apache Superset is an open-source data exploration and visualization platform.
-It enables users to create interactive dashboards and explore data through a web-based interface.
-- Enterprise-Ready BI Tool: Superset offers features akin to business intelligence tools, supporting advanced analytics with a lightweight and flexible architecture.
-- Self-Service Analytics: It empowers non-technical users to analyze and visualize data without relying on extensive developer support.
-- Integrations: Superset connects seamlessly with a wide variety of SQL-speaking databases, offering extensive support for cloud and on-premise databases.

-#### Characteristics:

-- Open Source: As a fully open-source project, it is free to use and highly customizable.
-- Extensibility: Superset supports plugin development, allowing organizations to tailor its capabilities to their needs.
-- SQL-Friendly: Built for users familiar with SQL, it provides an interactive SQL editor with real-time previews.
-- Data Security: Offers role-based access control, row-level security, and integration with authentication frameworks like OAuth, LDAP, and SAML.
-- Scalable Architecture: Designed to handle datasets ranging from small local files to massive enterprise-scale databases.

 #### Shortcomings of the (Current Version of the) System:

 - Performance on Large Datasets: Superset may struggle with responsiveness when dealing with very large datasets or high user concurrency, depending on the backend database and system resources.